zeitschlag/blog/content/2018/2018_07_01_preconditionFailure.md

 So, yeah, as a conflusion one could say, that `precondition` the *DbC*-way seems to be different from *swifty* `precondition`.

-Another thing I'd like to mention is, that I'd like to write more blogposts like this: somehow programming-related, short articles in english.
+Another thing I'd like to mention is, that I'd like to write more blogposts like this: somehow programming-related, short articles in English.
 I'm not entirely sure about the format: Should I just use this — German — blog?
 Should I start another one?